rune/rune/docs/blog/2024-08-13-game-spotlight-melancia.md

 ## What’s Great About It?

-Things that seem to work about Melancia on Dusk (good tips for other devs):
+Things that seem to work about Melancia on Rune (good tips for other devs):

 * Simple, understandable mechanics with no text to read
 * Bright and obvious graphical style
 * Physics—especially shared physics—make for a pleasing experience
 * Easy controls for mobile

-## How Does It Work on Dusk?
+## How Does It Work on Rune?

-The game was implemented on the Dusk SDK without having to change anything or take any special measures.
+The game was implemented on the Rune SDK without having to change anything or take any special measures.
 If you’d like to see for yourself, the source is open:

 https://github.com/jallen-dev/dusk-games/tree/main/games/melancia-game

-The game was built over the course of a week, which, while short for game development, is pretty common amongst Dusk games.
+The game was built over the course of a week, which, while short for game development, is pretty common amongst Rune games.
 It doesn’t take months of work to put out something to millions of players!

 ## Developer Interview